LillianLuzinsky/letter-jumble/README.md

 Presently, the homepage only features 2 games, which are labelled: 'Jumble' and 'Spelling'.<br>
 <br>
 The 'Jumble' page has the entire alphabet displayed.<br>
-Click on the 'Jumble' button and the alphabet will be shuffled<br>
+Click on the 'Jumble' button and the alphabet will be shuffled in a random order.<br>
-The parent then helps the child to drag and drop the alphabet back in order.
+The parent then helps the child to drag and drop the alphabet back in the correct order.
 <br><br>
 The 'Spelling' page provides a random 3 letter word accompanied by an animated gif.<br>